How Much Money Does a Personal Injury Lawyer Make?

-- The cost of arbitration or mediation, which is based on the hourly rate the mediator or arbitrator charges
+- The cost of arbitration or mediation is based on the hourly rate the mediator or arbitrator charges

 - The cost of taking depositions, which may include travel, office space, and equipment rental

-- The cost of court reporters, which depends on what the court reporter charges and may be an hourly, a daily, or a flat-rate fee
+- The cost of court reporters depends on what the court reporter charges and may be an hourly, a daily, or a flat-rate fee

-- The cost of any investigators, which depends on their charging structures
+- The cost of any investigators depends on their charging structures

-- The cost of expert witnesses, which is based on an hourly or a flat-rate fee
+- The cost of expert witnesses, which is an hourly or a flat-rate fee

 Choosing a Personal Injury Attorney

-If you live in an area that has many personal injury attorneys, it’s often difficult to choose the right one.
-First, always check to see if an attorney is registered with the Florida Bar Association and, if so, if he or she is in good standing.
-If the attorney has any blemishes against his or her record, it will be listed on the Bar's website.
+If you live in an area with many personal injury attorneys, choosing the right one is often difficult.
+First, check if an attorney is registered with the Florida Bar Association and, if so, if they are in good standing.
+If the attorney has any blemishes on their record, they will be listed on the Bar's website.

 Look at some of the attorney's settled cases.
-Often, personal injury attorneys will tell you the type of case and how much the settlement was for, or how much the court ordered the defendant to pay.
-Always ask a personal injury attorney what you will need to pay upfront, such as costs.
+Often, personal injury attorneys will tell you the type of case, how much the settlement was for, or how much the court ordered the defendant to pay.
+Always ask a personal injury attorney what upfront costs you will need to pay.

 Dolman Law Group Accident Injury Lawyers, PA